Join Our Team!

 Work with a nationally recognized team of professionals who are passionate about technology in world language education.

-The Language Flagship Technology Innovation Center (Tech Center) in the College of Arts, Languages & Letters is seeking two self-starting graduate students with a keen interest in innovation in language technology and program management.
-These graduate assistantships open up opportunities to develop technical, pedagogical and administrative skills working with a dynamic group of language professionals in 23 U.S. institutions of higher education.
+The Language Flagship Technology Innovation Center (Tech Center) in the College of Arts, Languages & Letters is seeking a self-starting graduate student with a keen interest in learning design technology and program management.
+Our graduate assistantships open up opportunities to develop technical, pedagogical and administrative skills working with a dynamic group of language professionals in 23 U.S. institutions of higher education.

-Provide assistance with day-to-day operations of The Language Flagship Technology Innovation Center (Tech Center – http://thelanguageflagship.tech/).
-Duties include assisting in the creation of simulations for language learning (Korean, Portuguese, Russian, Chinese, Arabic, etc.), in the ongoing development and maintenance of the Flagship culture app, and in the coordination and execution of Tech Center activities.
+Provide assistance with day-to-day operations of The Language Flagship Technology Innovation Center.
+Duties include assisting in the creation of simulations for language learning (Korean, Portuguese, Russian, Chinese, Arabic, etc.), in the ongoing development and maintenance of the Flagship culture app and dashboard, and in the coordination and execution of Tech Center activities, which include annual events on the national stage.
 Duties also extend to working as part of a team of educators on the day-to-day maintenance of online course management systems and various online applications for language learning as they relate to Tech Center projects.
-Additional duties may include maintaining websites, assisting to keep an active Tech Center presence in social media, participating and assisting in the organization of faculty development activities and student events, face-to-face or online.
-Tech Center graduate assistants are expected to participate in weekly Tech Center meetings and keep regular weekly work hours on site (due to COVID-19, GA duties are currently performed remotely).
+Additional duties may include maintaining websites, assisting to keep an active Tech Center presence in social media, participating and assisting in the organization of faculty development activities and student gatherings, face-to-face and online.
+Tech Center graduate assistants are expected to participate in weekly meetings and keep regular weekly work hours on site (due to COVID-19, GA duties are currently performed remotely).
+Renewal of the position is contingent upon funding.

 - Classified graduate status in foreign languages, SLS, linguistics, educational technology, or related fields;